paulogil00/hello-world/README.md

 # hello-world
 My first repository
-Everything starts in zero, this is my first start here.
+Everything starts in zero, this is my first time on GitHub.